How to Recognize & Maximize a Coachable Moment

 Ask questions to learn more about what the barriers are

 Scenario 2: You’ve called an advising session with a student who continues to miss important deadlines.
-What approach would you take?

 Explain the expectations and the consequences if expectations are not met